India discovers the joys of surfing

 India has 4,700 miles of coastline, but the last thing you are likely to see on its palm-fringed beaches is a surfboard – until now.
 That's changing, thanks to a group of surfers from near the port city of Mangalore known as – what else? – the Surfing Swamis.

-“In Orissa because a guy from the state who heads the Surfing Yogis has experience of organising festivals,” says SFI founder Kishore Kumar.
-“But we’re also getting a very good response from other states wanting to set up local surfing associations, and we’ve been recognised by the International Surfing Federation.”
+"In Orissa because a guy from the state who heads the Surfing Yogis has experience of organizing festivals," says SFI founder Kishore Kumar.
+"But we're also getting a very good response from other states wanting to set up local surfing associations, and we've been recognized by the International Surfing Federation."

 "Riding the padagu (catamaran) for a living makes us endure long stretches of stress," says Murthy Megavan, one of the fishermen/surfers.
 He and his team-mates were trained at the Bay of Life surfing school, where they learned stand-up paddle surfing in two months.
 "They have it in their blood," says Showkath Jamal, who set up the school in Tamil Nadu after watching foreigners surf at a beach near the southern city of Chennai.

 "Indians respect, fear and worship the ocean, but as we propagate the idea of surfing as a sport – and also teach people how to understand currents, zips, etc – people are getting interested," he says.
 "Even now before we surf we say a prayer to Varuna, the god of the sea," says Kumar.
 "Ultimately, it's at the ocean's mercy that you catch a good wave."

 India, Kumar adds, does not have "world-class surfing breaks", but there are several coastal and island beaches with good waves – up to 25ft high during the monsoon.
 "The number of surfers is small, but it is growing pretty fast," he says.

 • This article was amended on 22 February 2012.
 In the original, the quote, "Ultimately, it's at the ocean's mercy that you catch a good wave," appeared twice.